 Erosive antral gastritis, characterised by erosions or ulcers in the antrum of the stomach, can result from various causes:

-- Alcohol abuse: Excessive alcohol consumption can irritate and damage the stomach lining, causing erosions.
+- Heavy alcohol intake: Excessive alcohol consumption can erode and inflame the stomach lining.

 How is gastritis diagnosed?